DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 ### Partitioning techniques
 -----
 In addition, we show the impact of using three different RDF-based partitioning techniques with our relational scenario which are _Subject-based_, _Predicate-based_, and _Horizontal partitioning_.

+- Horizontal -Based Partitioning (HP): a technique that evenly partitions the data horizontally on the number of machines in the cluster.
+In particular, it partitions the relational tables we have according to ($n$) number of machines in the cluster.

+- Subject-Based Partitioning (SBP): a technique which distributes triples to the partitions according to the \textit{subject}.
+As a result, all the triples that have the same \textit{subject} are assumed to reside on the same partition.
+In our scenario, we applied spark partitioning using the \textit{subject}- key with our different relational schema tables/Dataframes.

+- Predicate-Based Partitioning (PBP): a technique distributes triples to the partitions based on the RDF \textit{predicate}.
+As a result, all the triples that have the same \textit{predicate} are assumed to reside on the same partition.
+In our scenario, we applied Spark partitioning using the \textit{predicate}- key with our different relational schema tables/Dataframes.

 ### Installation